ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 which allows some control over how much energy is consumed by jobs.

 !!! important
-    The default CPU frequency on ARCHER2 compute nodes is currently unset.
-This means that the cores will run at the maximum frequency available - 2.25 GHz.
-We anticipate that the default CPU frequency will be set to 2.0 GHz in early December 2022 to improve the energy efficiency of the ARCHER2 system.
+    The default CPU frequency on ARCHER2 compute nodes for jobs launched using `srun` is currently set to 2.0 GHz.
+Information below describes how to control the CPU frequency using Slurm.

 ## Monitoring energy use